Expert Neuropsych Evaluations

 What if I decide to cancel or reschedule?

-All fees are refundable within 24 hours of purchase, minus any credit card processing fees that may have applied.
+All fees are refundable within 24 hours of purchase, minus 10% for credit card processing fees and mailing costs.
 All appointments can be rescheduled at no additional cost if done at least 72 hours in advance.
 If you reschedule with less than 72 hours notice, you will be charged a $199 rescheduling fee.

 Can a family member or friend attend the evaluation?

-For Phase 1, close friends or family members can be present during the first part of the appointment (interview portion).
+Close friends or family members can be present during the first part of the appointment (interview portion).
 In fact, the neuropsychologist will likely have questions for your loved one, such as asking whether they have noticed any changes in your thinking or behavior.
-However, once cognitive testing begins, friends and family can no longer be present.
-No one else is allowed to attend Phase 2 appointments as it only includes cognitive testing.
+However, once cognitive testing begins, friends and family are typically asked to leave.

 Why don't you offer in-person appointments?